iPaulPro/scaffold-lens/README.md

 yarn hardhat:test
 ```

 This will run the tests located in `packages/hardhat/test` with [Chai](https://github.com/chaijs/chai).
+The tests include the full V3 deployment and demonstrate how to interact with the Lens Protocol contracts and the example Action and Rule contracts.
+You can add your own tests in the same directory.

 ## Deploying to Lens Testnet